Shakti Peethas

 12. Manikyamba

 The Shakti Peeth is located in Draksharamam, Andhra Pradesh.
 Sati's left cheek had fallen here.
-The goddess Manikyamba is depicted with two hands holding a lotus and one hand in Abhaya mudra.
+This Peetha is closely associated with Lord Bhimeshwara (Bhimeswara Swamy) of the Pancharama Kshetras.
+The goddess is depicted with two hands holding a lotus and one hand in Abhaya mudra.

 15. Jwalamukhi